joshbegley/nyt-latest/README.md

 `The crash happened on Wednesday morning, Mayor Ras Baraka said, as federal immigration agents were pursuing a man driving a van.`\
 https://nytimes.com/2026/02/26/nyregion/ice-car-crash-newark-baraka.html

-**Clinton Halts Epstein Deposition After Republican Leaks Photo of Her Testifying**\
+**Hillary Clinton’s Deposition on Epstein Disrupted by Leak of Photo of Her Testifying**\
-`Hillary Clinton, the former secretary of state, had requested a public hearing if she was going to be forced to testify in the House Oversight Committee’s investigation, but the G.O.P. chairman had refused.`\
+`The former secretary of state had requested a public hearing if she was going to be forced to testify in the House Oversight Committee’s investigation, but the G.O.P. chairman had refused.`\
 https://nytimes.com/2026/02/26/us/politics/hillary-clinton-epstein-deposition-lauren-boebert.html

 **'We deserve this': Bruins' Charlie McAvoy revels in U.S. Olympic gold after a year of misfortune**\